NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 > - How to use `conda env create` to make a new environment from a YAML-file.
 > - How to use `conda env export` to get a list of installed packages.
 > - How to work with Conda in a project-like setting.
+> - How to optimise Conda for speed.